 1) Analyze If The Problem Solved by Your Idea is Important Enough

-First of all, find a problem and then create a product around it.
+First, find a problem and then create a product around it.
 But also be 100% sure that it’s not just something only you struggle with, but a common issue.

 That will also help you with your unique selling proposition and with any sales copy or promotion you’ll ever do to market it.